enebular/enebular-runtime-agent/ports/local/README.md

 The 'local' port allows enebular-agent to be used in conjunction with another local process via a Unix socket.
 This other process acts as a proxy to an IoT platform connection, delivering commands to the agent.

 The following describes an example of setting up and running the local port.
 All directories in the example are written with an assumed base of the enebular-agent project directory.
-It is also assumed you have Node.js and npm installed already.
+It is also assumed you have Node.js(8.9.0) and npm(5.5.1) installed already.

 ## Setup

+Please read [enebular-docs](https://docs.enebular.com/) for more info.

-1. Install the modules of the enebular-agent core.
+1 .
+Install the modules of the enebular-agent core.

 ```
 cd agent
 npm install
 ```

-2. Install the Node-RED instance.
+2 .
+Install the Node-RED instance.

 ```
 cd node-red
 npm install
 ```

-3. Install the local port's modules.
+3 .
+Install the local port's modules.

 ```
 cd ports/local